 Electrotherapy – Electrotherapy isn’t the electrodes hooked up to your brain that deliver a painful shock anymore.
 Instead, electrotherapy is used to deliver a gentle current to your affected muscles in order to help promote healing and growth.
 This category also utilizes laser therapy and ultrasound to help heal and reduce pain.

-Many patient’s treatment plans will include a core portion of manual therapy.
+Many patients’ treatment plans will include a core portion of manual therapy.
+This includes:

 Joint Mobilization – Joint mobilization is designed to relieve joints and get them moving freely again.
 Joint mobilization is also called the gentle glide technique.